 This guide contains important safety symbols and instructions.
 Please pay special attention to these symbols and follow all instructions given.
-Here is a brief explanation of these symbols.
+Here is a brief explanation of the use of these symbols.

-A WARNING This symbol will help you to situations that may cause serious bodily harm, death or property damage.
+A WARNING This symbol will help alert you to situations that may cause serious bodily harm, death or property damage.

-A CAUTION This symbol will help you to situations that may cause bodily injury or property damage.
+A CAUTION This symbol will help alert you to situations that may cause bodily injury or property damage.

 - Remove all tape and packaging wrap before using the appliance.
 Destroy the carton and plastic bags after unpacking the appliance.
-Never allow children to play with packaging material. - Proper Installation-Be sure your appliance is properly installed and grounded by a qualified technician in accordance in the United States with National Electrical Code ANSI/NFPA No. 70-latest edition and local code requirements, and in Canada with CSA C22.1 PART 1-latest edition and local code requirements.
+Never allow children to play with packaging material. - Proper Installation-Be sure your appliance is properly installed and grounded by a qualified technician in accordance with National Fuel Gas Code ANSI Z223.1 latest edition, and National Electrical Code ANSI/NFPA No. 70, latest edition and local requirements.
 Install only per installation instructions provided in the literature package for this appliance.

 Ask your dealer to recommend a qualified technician and an authorized repair service.
-Know how to disconnect the electrical power to the range at the circuit breaker or fuse box in case of an emergency.
+Know how to disconnect the electrical power to the appliance at the circuit breaker or fuse box and gas supply at the main shutoff valve in case of an emergency.
+Remove the drawer to access the valve.

 - User Servicing-Do not repair or replace any part of the appliance unless specifically recommended in the manuals.
-All other servicing should be done only by a qualified technician to reduce the risk of personal injury and damage to the appliance. - Never modify or alter the construction of a range by removing leveling legs, panels, wire covers, anti-tip brackets/screws, or any other part of the product.
+All other servicing should be done only by a qualified technician to reduce the risk of personal injury and damage to the appliance. - Never modify or alter the construction of an appliance by removing leveling legs, panels, wire covers, anti-tip brackets/screws, or any other part of the product.